PS5 System Update 'Improves System Performance'

-The update last month added 1440p resolution support, the ability to create gamelists in your Game Library, and more.
+The update in September added 1440p resolution support, the ability to create gamelists in your Game Library, and more.

 Read the patch notes below: